 Kyra Nijinsky was a Russian ballet dancer and the daughter of the famous Vaslav Nijinsky.
-She was painted by Oswald Birley in 1935 and we are pleased to present her to you today – International Dance Day.
+She was painted by Oswald Birley in 1935 and we are pleased to present her to you today.
 Here is her story.

-Kyra Nijinsky was a Russian ballet dancer and the daughter of Vaslav Nijinsky a famous ballet dancer and choreographer.
-He was considered one of the best in his profession of the 20th century, making choreographies for such ballet masterpieces as Le Sacre du Printemps (1913) with music by Igor Stravinsky.
+Kyra Nijinsky was a Russian ballet dancer and the daughter of Vaslav Nijinsky, a famous ballet dancer and choreographer.
+He was considered one of the best in his profession in the 20th century, making choreographies for such ballet masterpieces as Le Sacre du Printemps (1913) with music by Igor Stravinsky.

 Kyra was born in Vienna on June 18, 1914, just 10 days after the assassination of Archduke Franz Ferdinand, at the beginning of the outbreak of the Great War.
-The family began to live the life of “nomads”, travelling round North and South America on dance tours.
-After some years they finally settled in St. Moritz in Switzerland.
+The family began to live the life of “nomads”, traveling around North and South America on dance tours.
+After couple of years they finally settled in St. Moritz in Switzerland.
 However, they didn’t find the peace they had been longing for.
 Vaslav started to exhibit signs of schizophrenia which laid him low and eventually led to the end of his career…

-Kyra was trained firstly by her father and her aunt, Bronislava Nijinsky (another choreographer).
+Kyra was trained first by her father and her aunt, Bronislava Nijinsky (another choreographer).
 Later she attended the Paris Opera Ballet School.
-She was a good ballet dancer, but because of her father’s fame, she was destined to be known chiefly for “being the daughter of Mr. Nijnksy”.
+She was a good ballet dancer, but because of her father’s fame, she was destined to be known chiefly for “being the daughter of Mr. Nijnksy.”
 Unfortunately, even favorable and enthusiastic opinions like that of the critic Arnold Haskell, have not changed anything: